Opetushallitus/ataru/Makefile.md

 make clean
 	Clean project.
 Removes unused docker containers and cleans compiled classes

+make nuke-test-db, clear-test-db
+        These targets manage test database.
+Typical run order is nuke, clear since clear runs the migrations.

+make test-clojurescript, test-browser, test-clojure
+        Test targets.
+These targets DO NOT clear the database between runs in order to speed up execution, so use with care.

 Makefile targets are provided for restarting certain applications.
 Examples:

 make stop-hakija	Stops hakija application